 Alongside the Accelerated Reader programme, we have a wide range of initiatives to promote reading for pleasure.
 In the Autumn term, all year 7 students will choose a free book to keep as part of the national Bookbuzz programme.
+Students also have access to ebooks and audio books through our ePlatform.
 All students will have the opportunity to take part in exciting author events and workshops during their time in the JLV.
 In recent years, we have enjoyed visits from authors such as Cathy Cassidy, David Almond, Ben Miller and Holly Bourne as well the illustrator of Horrible Histories, Martin Brown, Beano cartoonist Kev Sutherland and Ben Lyttleton from Football School.

-There is also a wide range of reading-related, extracurricular activities including book club, creative writing, book award judging and Reading Champions.
+We offer a wide range of readingrelated, extra-curricular activities including book club, creative writing, book award judging and Reading Champions.